Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Methodology

-Our goal is to estimate the distribution of LII.
+We integrate DSUTA with the dynamic reset strategy as follows.
+Assume the model has been reset at time step $r$.\\ \textbf{(1) Domain Construction Stage}: \begin{itemize} \item[1.]
+Let $k=\lfloor\frac{K}{2}\rfloor$, construct $\phi_{\mathcal{D}} = \phi_{r+k}$. \item[2.]
+Collect $LII_t$ for $t\in [r+k+1, r+K]$. \item[3.]
+At the end of the stage (i.e., $t=r+K$), compute $\mathcal{G}_{\mathcal{D}}=\mathcal{N}(\mu, \sigma^2)$ from the collected LIIs. \end{itemize} The goal is to estimate the distribution of LII.
 We construct $\phi_{\mathcal{D}}=\phi_{r+k}$ as the meta-parameters after observing $k$ samples since the last reset.
 Calculating the LII requires $\phi_{\mathcal{D}}$, and since TTA is an online process, $K-k$ is the number of LIIs we can collect for statistical estimation.
 A smaller $k$ might not suffice for $\phi_{\mathcal{D}}$ to adequately represent the domain, while a larger $k$ reduces the number of data points we can gather for estimation.
 Therefore, we empirically set $k=\lfloor\frac{K}{2}\rfloor$. \\ \textbf{(2) Shift Detection Stage}:

 where $U_{DSUTA}$ is the update algorithm of DSUTA.

 During the domain construction stage, we develop a statistical model $\mathcal{G}_{\mathcal{D}}$ using $K-k$ samples to estimate the distribution of LII.
 In the shift detection stage, we trigger a reset operation if the LII exceeds a certain threshold, indicating an abnormally large shift.
 To determine whether the LII indicates such a shift, we conduct a right-tailed hypothesis test.